 So what happens during Hannover Messe?
 The fair brings together an average of 6 500 exhibitors from over 70 countries for five days and attracts more than 220 000 visitors from around the world.
 The emphasis is on heavy, automated industry, but has in recent years moved towards digitalisation.
 In Hanover in 2011, the term ‘the fourth industrial revolution – industry 4.0’ was coined, indicating the creation of smart factories in which all production is online.

-Sweden will be showcased in a Swedish pavilion on the theme of the Sweden Digital Factory, where visitors are taken on a digital journey during which a smart production line shows cutting-edge solutions from participating partners.
+Sweden will be showcased in the Sweden Co-Lab Pavilion, where visitors are taken on a digital journey during which a smart production line shows cutting-edge solutions from participating partners.
 The pavilion will have an events stage, meeting rooms, a bar and a café – it will be a meeting place where Swedish exhibitors can showcase their work and where seminars, workshops, press briefings and other activities can take place hour after hour over the course of the entire week.

 The overarching concept for Sweden’s presence is ‘Sweden – Co-Lab’.
 This is about cooperation-oriented and experimental approaches that often give rise to new innovations, technical solutions and business opportunities.